 Instructions

-- Heat a wide pan and add the oil, once hot add the whole fennel seeds and red chillies (if you are using them).
+- Place a wide, large saucepan or large frying pan over a medium heat and add the oil.
+Once hot add the whole fennel seeds and red chillies (if you are using them).

-- Add the onions and sauté until they start to brown then add the garlic.
+- Add the onions and sauté until they start to brown.
+You'll probably need to lower the heat to ensure they brown gently rather than stir fry.

 - Remove the fat from the pork and cut into strips.
 Season the pork with salt and lots of black pepper and ½ tsp turmeric.

-- Stir the tinned tomatoes, green chilli, grated ginger into the pan with the onions and stir through.
+- Add the tinned tomatoes, green chilli, grated ginger into the pan with the onions and stir over a medium-high heat.

 - Once it starts to simmer, add the remaining turmeric, ground cumin and coriander and stir.
 Let it reduce and thicken.